genny-project/serviceq/README.md

 # serviceq

-A Natively Compiled Genny Service initiazation package, used to build other Genny services.
+A Natively Compiled Genny Service initialization package, used to build other Genny services.